Deploying Microsoft Dynamics NAV Using ClickOnce

 This section covers the end user experience of installing Microsoft Dynamics NAV deployed with ClickOnce.
 The end user will choose the link to the application to install Microsoft Dynamics NAV.
 The link may point to a file share or a website.
-The ClickOnce runtime opens with a confirmation dialog box, which asks whether you want to install the application and includes an Install and Don't Install button.
+The ClickOnce runtime opens with a confirmation dialog, such as the dialog box shown in the following illustration.

 If you choose the Install button, ClickOnce downloads all the necessary files to a local folder on your computer.

-When the download is complete, ClickOnce starts the Microsoft Dynamics NAV Windows client, and also installs a program shortcut on the Start menu of the computer.
+When the download is complete, ClickOnce starts the Microsoft Dynamics NAV Windows client, and also installs a program shortcut on the Start menu.

 The next time that you want to run the Microsoft Dynamics NAV Windows client, you can either select the link again, or you select the shortcut on the Start menu.
 In either case, ClickOnce will check if there is a newer version available, which you will have the option to install.

 No configuration of the ClientUserSettings.config file is needed during install or after install as this is set up as part of the ClickOnce deployment.